lgruelas/Differential-Evolution/README.md

 ## Project Status

-Te project has ended, currently do not have maintenance.
+The project has ended, currently do not have maintenance.
+I'm willing to add new features in case that is needed.

 ## Acknowledgments